-The Inspector has a public interest disclosures policy8 which is published on its website.
+The Inspector has a public interest disclosures policy which is published on its website.
+The policy under the PID Act was superseded on 1 October 2023 by the Inspector's policy under the Public Interest Disclosures Act 2022.

 During the reporting period the Inspector again provided staff who assist with the handling of PIDs a copy of the legislation and PID policy and drew their attention to its application.
+That member of staff also attended public interest disclosures training run by the NSW Ombudsman.

 Tables J and K over the page provide statistical information as required by the PID Regulation.
+The statistics relate to public interest disclosure made to OILECC in its capacity as a public authority, not an investigating authority.